Call Deliverability: How to Make Sure Your Message Gets Through

 What is Call Deliverability?

 Imagine an insurance agent trying to contact a potential client about a policy renewal.
-If their call is flagged as spam or doesn’t connect due to poor deliverability, the agent misses the chance to provide valuable information and secure the renewal, potentially leading to lost business.
+If the call is flagged as spam or does not connect because of poor deliverability, the agent misses the chance to provide valuable information and secure the renewal, potentially leading to lost business.

-Call deliverability is the phone call equivalent of email or SMS deliverability — you want to ensure you’re reaching the inbox, not the junk folder.
+Call deliverability is the phone call equivalent of email deliverability or SMS deliverability — you want calls getting through just as marketers want strong inbox placement rather than messages landing in junk folders.

 And just like tracking email open rates, measuring your call deliverability rate is crucial.